NxPKG/khulnasoft-docs/content/analytics/graphql-api/migration-guides/network-analytics-v2/node-reference.md

 ### `flowtrackdNetworkAnalyticsAdaptiveGroups`

 This node is only available to Magic Transit customers.
-Provides metadata about out-of-state TCP DDoS attacks mitigated by `flowtrackd`, Cloudflare’s Advanced TCP Protection system.
+Provides metadata about out-of-state TCP DDoS attacks mitigated by `flowtrackd`, Khulnasoft’s Advanced TCP Protection system.

 `flowtrackd` does not use the following ID fields: attack ID, rule ID, and ruleset ID.